genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/data-pipeline/03_basics.md

 ```

 ### Declaring mappers for PostgreSQL source
-For PostgreSQL sources mappers are declared per table using the following syntax:
+For PostgreSQL sources, mappers must be declared per table using the following syntax:

 ```kotlin
 "table-name" to mapper("mapper-name", TABLE_OBJECT) {